panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 - query type - the type of record we're looking for (ex: "A" for IPv4 record)
 - query class - the class of record we're looking for (ex: "IN" for the INternet)

-The more complex part was building the question.
+The more complex part was building the question name.
 DNS has a format for encoding domain names.
 It follows a sequence of labels.
 Each label is made of a length octet + that number of octets.
 The domain name is terminated with a null label `\x00`.

 A domain name as `www.example.com` becomes `3www7example3com0`.
 My code for this: